matthgray/health_care_spending/README.md

 * What is the minimun spending for a disease?

 # Data Selection
-I'm using data from https://www.bea.gov/data/special-topics/health-care to analyze this
+I'm using data from https://www.bea.gov/data/special-topics/health-care.
+To better measure spending trends and treatment prices, BEA developed a set of supplemental statistics called the Health Care Satellite Account.
+These statistics give policymakers, researchers and the public another way of understanding the economics of health care.

 # Cleaning
 The data needed some rows removed and a transfer from wide to tall.